sotomotocross/Image_segmentation_ROS_implementation/README.md

 # Image segmentation algorithm ROS implementation
-This is a ROS package consisting of a set of packages running a trained NN for the coastline detection through the ZED stereocamera inside a simulator's synthetic environment.
+This is a ROS package utilizing a trained CNN for coastline detection through a ZED stereo camera inside the UAV simulator synthetic environment presented in https://github.com/sotomotocross/UAV_simulator_ArduCopter.git

-## The ecatkin_ws
+## The ROS workspace setup
-This is a ROS workspace consisting of a set of packages running a trained NN for the coastline detection through the ZED stereocamera inside the simulator's synthetic environment.
+You have to create a separate catkin_ws to run the present package with the trained CNN.
 This ROS worskpace needs to be build and run using Python3.
 For this reason the user has to setup a python3 virtual environment and installing a set of dependencies inside.
 Also if you are an NVIDIA user then you have to check the CUDA versions, and cuDNN.
 Else you will be running the NN prediction on your CPU (either way the payload to the computer is heavy but GPU acceleration helps a lot).
 The basic dependencies for the python3 are installed using the bellow commands:
 ```
 $ cd ~